Layr-Labs/eigenlayer-docs/docs/eigenlayer/resources/avs-microhacks.md

 2. CLIs and scaffolding tools
 3. Services

+#### Track 1 juding criteria
+1. Documentation - the better the documentation the higher the score.
+2. Code quality - well organized and readable code will score higher.
+3. Extensibility - how easy can a developer use this to build out their own idea?
+4. DX - does the project provide a high quality developer experience?

 ### 2. AVS Education Hackathon - Tutorials, videos, & guides on EigenLayer AVSs

 - First prize 7,500 USDC plus 1 ticket and trip to ETHCC, dinner with team